-13.6 GHz frequency ensures the Rayleigh scattering calculation.
-Although an attenuation correction has been applied, because the COSP mimics the satellite view from space to the ground, the layer below 1-km altitude is most vulnerable to attenuation caused by large precipitation particles, which has been excluded from the comparison.
-In this study, biases caused by the temporal mismatch are minimal at the horizontal resolution of 1° (~100 km), we nevertheless perform the Gaussian smoothing of GridRad data to match the model time step (30 min) in the comparison.
+An attenuation correction has been applied in case of existence of any large particles although they are extremely unlikely to occur in this application.
+Since the COSP mimics the satellite view from space to the ground, the layer below 1-km altitude is most vulnerable to the possible attenuation caused by large precipitation particles, which has been excluded from the comparison.
+In this study, biases caused by the temporal mismatch are minimal at the horizontal resolution of 1° (~100 km), we nevertheless perform Gaussian smoothing of GridRad data to match the model time step (30 min) in the comparison.